Education & Programs

 For parents and caregivers of teenagers and young adults.
 Special consideration is given to coping with early symptoms and addressing the developmental needs of young people transitioning to adulthood.

-- Support for Parents of Teens (SPOT) for parents of TAY with anxiety or depression
+- Support for Parents of Teens (SPOT) group

 - Mental Health Matters (taught in schools only)

 For people 18+ interested in their own mental health.